Mariusthvdb/custom-ui/README.md

 ## Caveats
 As always, there are caveats.
 I've stressed before, custom-ui was designed for HA States.
 Current HA is in very active development, and the Lovelace Frontend team constantly updates.
 Meaning this custom-ui can suddenly break completely.
 Nothing I can do about that, other than warn you here.
 And ofcourse, try to fix it in custom-ui.
 But, no promises made.

 Also, custom-ui can not customize everything.
-Entities created in python scripts (you need to set the customization in the script itself) and entities created by several add-ons wont be touched by custom-ui.
+Entities created in python scripts (you need to set the customization in the script itself) and entities created by several add-ons can't be touched by custom-ui.
 Eg Home Assistant Google Drive Backup, and Argon One active cooling.
 You can work around that, by creating template sensors for those entities, which you can again customize in HA ;-)

 ## Not all Lovelace cards are equal
 Lastly, not all core HA cards use the same icon handling.
 Because of that custom-ui doesn't work with [Entity card](https://www.home-assistant.io/lovelace/entity/) and [Picture-glance card](https://www.home-assistant.io/lovelace/picture-glance/).